By Amanda MacArthur • 08/13/2014

 - The email newsletter includes a copyright notice to protect your intellectual property from those who might take it as their own.

-The following are a few good email footer examples, a couple who have done something very smart by adding their social media subscription links to the bottom of their emails.
+The following are a few good email footer examples, including a couple who have done something very smart by adding their social media subscription links to the bottom of their emails.
 Why is it smart?
 Because not only can it distract a user from unsubscribing, but it also helps keep them on your social media list, even if they unsubscribe from your email list.

 Photojojo includes the short link to their featured article and bold ways to get the attention of their readers.